 - 1 cup orange juice

 - 1. In a large bowl, cream shortening and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in the food coloring, vinegar and vanilla.
 Combine the flour, cocoa, salt and baking soda; add to creamed mixture alternately with buttermilk, beating well after each addition.

-- 2. Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Pour into a greased 13x9-in. baking pan.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - 3. For sauce, in a small saucepan, combine sugar and cornstarch.
 Stir in orange juice until smooth.
 Add the blueberries, nutmeg and salt; cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.
 Cool.

 - 4. In a small bowl, whip cream and confectioners' sugar until stiff peak forms.
 Serve cake with sauce and whipped cream.
 Yield: 15 servings.

 1 each: 378 calories, 16g fat (7g saturated fat), 61mg cholesterol, 287mg sodium, 55g carbohydrate (36g sugars, 1g fiber), 4g protein.

 "We're red velvet fans.
 This was a nice change of pace from my regular red velvet with cream cheese frosting.
 Thanks for sharing!"

 "Excellent flavor and texture - my guests loved it.
 I used 1 oz red color and rinsed the bottle with water and used it to equal 1/4 cup of liquid."

 "Has anyone tried using the red velvet cake mix for this?
 If it works as well, I would love to try the sauce etc."